Dadeumi: Social and cultural significance

-Korean did dadeumi in late autumn and winter.
-Until late at night, the sound of two people tapping the cloth to the tone with four bats was one aspect of Korean customs.
+Dadeumi is traditionally performed in late autumn and winter.
+The sound of two people tapping the cloth with four bats until late at night was a cherished aspect of Korean culture.
 Dadeumi also meant correcting the mind to the white-clad folk.
-In other words, it is sometimes referred to as an ingochim, which means that the pain of the heart that is too much to bear is tolerated with the dadeumi.
-Each dadeumitdol has a different tone.
-Because there is a favorite sound in each area, it is carved to make a unique sound like a percussion instrument.
-There are also colorful paintings and colored dadeumitdol, and there are also dadeumitdol with details of the dead.
-It was a reflection of the preference and culture of the time.
-Dadeumi was also useful for making cloth for windbreak.
-When making hanbok, starched clothes and did dadeumi, the fibers spread and the starched clothes well so that the wind could be blocked well.
-Furthermore, the surface became less dirty because it became smooth and it was easy to wash because the dirt was falling well.
-In modern times, the range used in everyday life is reduced, but dadeumi performances are performed at festivals.
+It is sometimes referred to as an ingochim, which means that the pain of the heart that is too much to bear is tolerated with the dadeumi.
+Each dadeumitdol has a different tone, and is carved to make a sound like a percussion instrument.
+The sound is unique in each area where dadeumi is practiced.
+Dadeumitdol may be decorated with colorful paintings, and there are also dadeumitdol with details of the dead.
+These decorations are a reflection of the preference and culture of the time.
+Dadeumi was also useful for making windbreaking cloth.
+When making hanbok, the clothes were starched, which caused the fibers to spread particularly well during dadeumi so that the wind could be blocked well.
+Furthermore, the surface became less dirty because it became smooth and easier to wash.
+In modern times, dadeumi is less common in everyday life, but it is performed at festivals.

 In popular culture

 "Sound of Dadeumi" (다듬잇소리) is a poem by Yang Ju-dong that depicts the lives and feelings of women who do dadeumi.
-Yangpyeong folk song (양평민요) expresses a woman who does dadeumi in simple language.
+One Yangpyeong folk song (양평민요) is about a woman who does dadeumi in simple language.